 No surprise here.

-The results (SIP or lumpsum) will vary across scheme categories, schemes and AMCs.
+The results will vary across schemes, fund category and AMCs.
 Debt MF schemes are likely to pay lower commissions compared to equity funds.
-Within the equity space, actively managed equity funds are likely to pay higher commissions.
-Passive index funds are likely to pay lower commissions.
+Within the equity space, actively managed equity funds pay higher commissions.
+Passive index funds pay lower commissions.
 You can check the difference for your funds.

 What should you do?

 If you are a Do-it-yourself investor, then it is criminal to invest in regular plans.
 You incur an additional cost for nothing.
-Now, it is not a question of operational convenience either (for most of us).
-They are many platforms such as MFU, Kuvera, PayTM Money, etc that allow you to invest in direct mutual funds from multiple AMCs from a single interface.
+Now, it is not a question of operational convenience either.
+The platforms such as MFU, Kuvera, PayTM Money, Zerodha Coin and Groww allow you to invest in direct mutual funds from multiple AMCs from a single interface.

 If you seek professional assistance, you need to make a choice.

 You can work with a distributor and invest in regular plans.
 You pay nothing to the distributor.
 The AMC pays the distributor on your behalf and adjusts the payment within the NAV.
 Therefore, even though you do not write a cheque, you still pay for the advice and operational convenience.
 With regular plans, there is always potential for conflict of interest.
 The intermediary might prefer to push products that offer higher commissions.
+For instance, since active funds will likely fetch better commissions compared to passive funds, a distributor may be more inclined to suggest active funds.
 Your interests may take a backseat.
 Not necessarily though.
-There are many distributors who are doing a very fine job.
+I am sure there are many distributors who are doing an excellent job.

-Alternatively, you can work with a SEBI registered investment advisor (RIA), pay for the advice and invest in direct plans.
+Alternatively, you can work with a SEBI registered investment advisor (RIA).
+Pay for the advice and invest in direct plans.
 SEBI RIAs can have different work and compensation models.
-Some use a fixed-fee model, some use a percentage of asset based and others a blend of the two.
+A fixed-fee model, a percentage of asset based or a blend of the two.
 There is no right or wrong model.
 The compensation should be fair to both the investor and the adviser.

-If you are a new investor and just want a quick way to get started, you may want to work with advisers who work on 5-hour per client approach.
-Their approach might also be cost-effective for you.
+If you are a new investor and just want a quick way to start investments, reach out to advisers who work on 5-hour per client approach.
+Their approach will be cost-effective for you.

-If you are a serious investor, want a customized solution for your hard-earned money and be more involved in the decision-making, you might want to work with RIAs who prefer a more consultative process and spend more time with the investors.
+If you are a serious investor and want a customized solution for your hard-earned money and be more involved in the decision-making, you can work with RIAs who prefer a more consultative process and spend more time with the investors.